-NEWS: We’re hard at work to restore the views from Balch Hill, the only unforested summit in Hanover that is open to the public.
-In December 2012, we initiated a new wave of viewshed restoration activity, focusing on the aspect of Mt.
+We initiated this new wave of viewshed restoration activity last winter, focusing on the aspect of Mt.
 Ascutney to the south and Baker Library tower and downtown Hanover to the southwest.
 This hearty group gathered Dec.
 15 to help remove recent years’ growth.
 Our Balch Hill Stewardship Committee, neighbors, and Hanover Rotary Club members pitched in.
 Brush piles will be burned by our managers as conditions allow.
 (Please note: no fires are permitted on Balch Hill other than those planned and conducted by the Hanover Conservancy.)